-Sewage sump pumps are mechanically operated; and therefore, are much more likely to fail than a standard gravity based drainage system and should only be considered when no other possibility exists to connect to the existing drainage.
+Sewage Sump Pumps are mechanically operated (has an electric motor); and therefore, are much more likely to fail than a standard gravity based drainage system and should only be considered when no other possibility exists to connect to the existing drainage.

 Selecting the proper size sewage basin will depend on the anticipated peak demand of all the fixtures draining into it.
-A single family home should be adequately serviced by a 40 gallon basin but be sure to check the manufactures specs.
-A properly sized sump will prevent the sewage pump from cycling on and off to frequently.
-The minimum size of the sewage sump basin may be dictated by your local code.
+A single family home should be adequately serviced by a 40 gallon basin, but be sure to check the manufactures specifications.
+A properly sized sump and pump will prevent the pump from cycling on and off, too frequently.
+The minimum size of the sewage sump basin may be dictated by your local code, or manufacturer specifications.

-When selecting a sewage ejector pump the things to consider are the height the pump will need to lift the sewage (called "head") and the GPM (gallons per minute) it can pump at the required head.
+When selecting a sewage ejector pump, the things to consider are the height the pump will need to lift the sewage (called "head") and the GPM (gallons per minute) it can pump at the required head(height).

 As with all plumbing system installations, permits and inspections will be required for health and safety reasons.

-The sewage sump is designed to be installed below grade with the cover being flush with the finished floor.
-It should be located close to the fixtures being served and in an accessible area so maintenance can be preformed if required.
+The sewage sump is designed to be installed below grade, with the cover being flush with the finished floor.
+It should be located close to the fixtures that are being served and in an accessible area so maintenance can be preformed if required.

-Float switches - The sewage pump's float must be adjusted so the level of effluent in the sump does not rise higher than 2"(two inches) below the lowest drain inlet and the float's lower cut-off should be higher than the pumps inlet.
+Float Switches - The Sewage Sump Pump's float must be adjusted so the level of effluent in the sump does not rise higher than 2"(two inches) below the lowest drain inlet, and the float's lower cut-off should be higher than the pumps inlet.
 Care must be taken when fastening the float so that it will have a free range of movement.
 A float that operates a high water alarm may also be installed for added protection in the top portion of the tank.

-Discharge piping - The discharge pipe must be pressure rated from the connection to the pump until the point where it connects to a gravity drainage system.
+Discharge Piping - The discharge pipe must be pressure rated from the connection to the Sump Pump until the point where it connects to a gravity drainage system.
 The discharge pipe must also have the following fittings installed in order in the direction of flow: